NCAS-CMS/cfdm/docs/source/tutorial.rst

    domain_axisX = cfdm.DomainAxis(8)

    # Insert the domain axes into the field.
 The set_construct method
-   # returns the domain axis construct identifier that will be used
+   # returns the domain axis construct key that will be used
    # later to specify which domain axis corresponds to which dimension
    # coordinate construct.
    axisT = Q.set_construct(domain_axisT)